CheckMate – Reflector: Online Faceting Designs and Diagrams

-This is a neat one, the flashes are a true check, or square, something a brilliant bottom will not do.
-This is not any harder to cut than a standard checker.
+This is a neat one.
+The flashes are a true check, or square, something a brilliant bottom won't do.
+You won't find this design any harder to cut than a standard checker.
 As the stone gets large, the flats on the bottom take some time and caution when polishing.
-It should be cut in a larger size, and medium to light color.

 Detailed faceting instructions by Jeff Graham available at The Rock Peddler